maziac/z80-peripherals-sample/readme.md

 c) and the UI in 'simulation/ui.html'

 Important to note is that the javascript code to simulate the HW ('simulation/ports.js') works synchronously.
-I.e. all request from the simulator (e.g. reaading a port) have to be handled immediately so that it does not stop the simulation.
+I.e. all request from the simulator (e.g. reading a port) have to be handled immediately so that it does not stop the simulation.

 On the other hand the UI ('simulation/ui.html') works asynchronously.
 It communicates with the HW